fabioalbanese/WedoDLL/README.md

 The software is given "as it is" for fun, without any responsibility from author.

-FOr comments and suggestion, please use the contact module in my website: http://www.fabioalbanese.it
+For comments and suggestions, please use the contact module in my website: http://www.fabioalbanese.it

 Have fun!